rfpotrero/hangman/README.md

              * The page will reload directing the use to the welome page to choose the challenge source
              * Clicking in the challenge source will start a new game.
            - Result Successful
-             * Once the game ends the game display a popup with the result [HERE](docs/testCases/testcase4mobile.png)
+             * Once the game ends the game display a popup with the result [Mobile Here](docs/testCases/testcase4mobile.png) [Desktop Here](docs/testCases/testcase4desktop1.png)
-             * Clicking in the Try Again button reload the page to start a new game [HERE](docs/testCases/testcase1mobile.png)
+             * Clicking in the Try Again button reload the page to start a new game [Mobile Here](docs/testCases/testcase1mobile.png) [Desktop Here](docs/testCases/testcase1desktop.png)

    3. ### Fixed bugs
       * Add else statement to IF loop inside newGame Function for error handling [issue23](https://github.com/rfpotrero/hangman/issues/23)